LukeCarrier/moodle-ubiquitous/_docs/roles/app-saml/saml.md

     * `modules/exampleauth/enable`
     * `modules/redis/enable`

+#### Modules

+Modules can be configured through the salt pillar.
+The following modules currently have a templated configuration:

+* exampleauth
+* redis

 ### Requirements

 To fully function and be able to store the browser sessions, the IDP proxy requires a data store to save the data.